This post will give you TEN actionable steps you can take when you’re behind on bills.

 Necessary spending — as mentioned earlier — includes various loans, credit card debt, house payments, and utilities.
 You don’t have as much control over where that cash flows each month.
 But you can follow some of the tips and find temporary relief while you catch up financially.

-A spending plan especially helps with directing money towards things you can control.
+A spending plan especially helps with directing money [or not directing money] towards expenses you can control.
 These are things like gas, groceries, eating out, kids’ sports and activities etc.

 Write down every monthly expenditure that fluctuates or isn’t absolutely necessary, and look closely at the total.
 Are you surprised by what you see?
 Is your grocery spending higher than you thought?